vindarel/ABStock/README.md

 - SBCL
 - CCL

 ### Quick install on Debian Buster 10

+update: you can try a self-contained binary for Debian Buster.
+[Download it here](https://gitlab.com/vindarel/abstock/-/jobs/artifacts/master/raw/abstock?job=build).
+Download it and run it with

+    ./abstock

+You do *not* need to install a Lisp implementation.
+If you use it, please give us feedback [here](https://gitlab.com/vindarel/abstock/-/issues/8).
+Thanks!

+Here's the universal recipe to run ABStock from sources:

 ```bash
 # create a user for abstock or reuse the user of abelujo